tcsvn/pyadlml/docs/user_guide.rst

    :alt: alternate text
    :align: center

-The changepoint representation can be loaded by passing the right keyword to the ``rep`` argument
+The changepoint representation can be loaded by using the ``rep`` argument.

 .. code:: python